Al Louis-Jean

-Albert Louis-Jean, Jr. (born October 13, 1993) is an American football cornerback for the Northern Arizona Wranglers.
+Albert Louis-Jean Jr. (born October 13, 1993) is an American professional football cornerback.
 He played college football at Boston College.
-He has been a member of the Chicago Bears, Washington Redskins, Miami Dolphins and Ottawa Redblacks.
+He has been a member of the Chicago Bears, Washington Redskins, Miami Dolphins, Ottawa Redblacks, Massachusetts Pirates and Northern Arizona Wranglers.

-Early years
+Early life

 Louis-Jean played high school football at Brockton High School in Brockton, Massachusetts.
 He was selected to the 2010 Massachusetts High School Coaches Association Super 26 All-State Team, earned Boston Globe and Boston Herald All-Scholastic honors, was a two-time Brockton Enterprise All-Scholastic choice and was team MVP as a senior defensive back.
 He recorded 60 tackles and five interceptions as a senior.
 He also had 30 receptions for 650 yards and five touchdowns in 2010, completing his career with 12 interceptions.
 He also played basketball and track.

 College career

 Louis-Jean originally committed to play for the Miami Hurricanes, but eventually de-committed and instead decided to commit to play for Boston College.
 Louis-Jean played for the Eagles from 2011 to 2013.
 He sat out the 2012 season.
-After his junior season, and with two years of NCAA eligibility remaining, Louis-Jean decided to forgo his college career and declared for the 2014 NFL Draft.
+After his junior season, and with two years of NCAA eligibility remaining, Louis-Jean decided to forgo his college career and declared for the 2014 NFL draft.

 Professional career

 Chicago Bears

-Louis-Jean signed with the Chicago Bears on June 2, 2014, after going undrafted in the 2014 NFL Draft.
+Louis-Jean signed with the Chicago Bears on June 2, 2014, after going undrafted in the 2014 NFL draft.
 He was released by the Bears on August 30, 2014.
 On September 1, 2014, Louis-Jean signed to the team's practice squad.
 He was promoted to the active roster on October 7, 2014.
 On February 4, 2015, he signed a two-year contract extensions with the Bears.
 Louis-Jean was released by the Bears on August 30, 2015.